 You never know when they may be needed, and it could be hugely inconvenient to be stranded without any of them.
 Even if you manage to flag down a driver that is willing to help you, if neither party has any jumper cable, you are going nowhere.

-When you are buying jumper cables there is a wide variety on the market.
+When you are buying best jumper cable gauge there are a wide variety on the market.
 There are extra long cables, those with very thick casings.
 There are some that have the cable as well as the clamps colored for ease of use.
 It is worth investing in a decent set of jumper cables.

 Make sure that the clips are robust and clamped securely.
 The jumper cables may make a huge difference to a journey in the future.
 They will save you time and money.
 If you call out roadside assistance to assist you in recharging a battery, it will take much longer to get your car started.